NateRowsell/backend_challenge/README.md

 5. Open a web browser and navigate to http://127.0.0.1:8000/results?datefrom=YYYY-MM-DD&dateto=YYYY-MM-DD&apikey=resulta

 6. Enjoy!.
-I have added a THOUGHTS.txt file with my thought process and planning during the challenge in this repository as requested.
+I have added a Thought Process.pdf file with my thought process and planning during the challenge in this repository as requested.